 Language is so important, in fact, that Helen Keller called the sound of the voice “the most vital stimulus.”
 Blind and deaf from a young age, she concluded “after a lifetime of silence and darkness that to be deaf is a greater affliction than to be blind . . .
 To be deaf is to be isolated indeed.”

-Whether you write or speak—or do both as I do—words comprise an important part of your life.
-So together let’s explore ways we can better use the gift of words to encourage and uplift one another.
+Whether you write or speak or read voraciously, words comprise an important part of your life.
+So together let’s explore words of hope that heal the heart and find ways we can better use the gift of words to encourage and uplift one another.

 Read and subscribe to Tracy’s blog for caregivers.
 Subscribers will receive a free gift!

 Write Life Workshops offers writing tips from industry professionals and story callouts.
 Visit this site to read archives of the newsletter.

 Learn more about Tracy’s course with Serious Writer Academy on writing for Chicken Soup for the Soul.

 Author, Editor, Speaker—all these apply to Tracy Crump, but her favorite title might surprise you.
 Click below to discover Tracy’s skills and passions.